 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7100 and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

-Both the D7100 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the A7 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the D7100 and A7 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.